|Holiday Hours: Veterans Day|

 An image of the 353rd Infantry in France taken two minutes before the armistice ending World War I went into effect.

-Veterans Day falls on Tuesday, Nov.
-11, which is a state and federal holiday.
-Most Veterans Day events will be observed on Monday.
+Veterans Day falls on Wednesday, Nov.
+11, and will be observed as a state and federal holiday.

 The federal holiday is to commemorate the service of the nation's military veterans in ensuring peace.